SowadHossain/garage_system/readme.md

 ### 5. Service Catalog

-* Maintain a list of services offered by the garage
+* Maintain a list of services offered by Screw Dheela
 * Set base prices for each service

 ### 6. Billing System